tess-jl/aws-developer-course/notes/14_AWS_Serverless_DynamoDB.md

 ### DynamoDB Optimistic Concurrency
 -often on exam
+-feature for conditional updates or deletes --> means that can be sure when we do an update or delete on an item it hasn't already been updated/deleted before altering it
+-therefore, DynamoDB = **optimistic locking /concurrency database**

+### DynamoDB DAX

 REVIEW
 differences between MongoDB and DynamoDB
 * attribute chosen must be **string, number, binary** for LSI --> attribute of what?